kruzhkov/hass-flashforge-adventurer-5/README.md

 A custom Home Assistant integration for the FlashForge Adventurer 5m / 5m Pro printer.

+New features in version 1.0.1:
+After the update, you need to recreate the integration record

+- add device name setting
+- names of the entities are based on the device name

 It adds three entities:

 - state, together with nozzle and bed temperatures available as attributes